inclusionAI/UI-Venus/README.md

 pip install -r requirements.txt
 ```

 Python 3.10 or newer is required.
 All commands below are executed from the repository root.
 Configure the OpenAI-compatible model service through `MODEL_URL`, `MODEL_NAME`, and either `API_KEY` or `MODEL_API_KEY`; the same values can also be edited at the top of each domain script. `API_KEY` takes precedence when both key variables are set.
-Set `MODEL_NAME` to the served name of your UI-Venus 2 9B or 27B model.
+Set `MODEL_NAME` to the served name of your UI-Venus-2 9B or 27B model.

 ### Mobile